Turmeric supports three substructural type disciplines. Each discipline restricts which structural rules a value may use:

 (close-file fh)))

-the ref -- it will not be silently freed.
+it will not be silently freed.

 ^affine -- use at most onceUse ^affine when a value may be discarded but must not be aliased.
 This is